chamilo/docs/teacher-guide/social_network/my_files.md

 ![](../../.gitbook/assets/graphics344.png)

-_Illustration 194: Social network – My files_
+_Illustration: Social network – My files_

 Files can be viewed or downloaded by clicking on them.